-Subsection (b) of this Section applies to so-called "opt-in" states where spouses can elect community property, provided specific affirmative steps are taken to acquire property during marriage as community property.
+38 39 Subsection (b) applies to so-called "opt-in" states where spouses can elect community property, provided specific affirmative steps are taken to acquire property during marriage as community property.
 In "opt in" jurisdictions, the presumption of community property under this section does not apply unless the parties have, in fact, opted into the community regime or, as stated under this section, "have complied with the necessary procedures in that state for acquiring community property."
 See, e.g., Alaska Stat. § 34.77.030(a).